danishroy22/DanMoris/README.md

-# Dan Moris - Planning & Resource Platform
+# All in Moris - Planning & Resource Platform

 A modern, responsive multi-purpose planning and resource platform built with React.
 Connect with contractors, retailers, wholesalers, distributors, and service providers all in one place.